mafintosh/csv-parser/README.md

-  --separator,-s      Set the separator character ("," by default) --strict            Require column length match headers length --version,-v        Print out the installed version
+  --separator,-s      Set the separator character ("," by default) --strict            Require column length match headers length --version,-v        Print out the installed version --skipLines,-l      Set the line number to skip to before setting headers
 ```

 For example; to parse a TSV file: